t3-oss/create-t3-app/cli/template/base/README.md

 ### Docker Compose

-You can also use docker compose to build and run the container.
+You can also use docker compose to build the image and run the container.

 1. Follow steps 1-4 above